RJK-Engineering/GorillaChat/README.md

 value     | input  | “hello”         |

 # Also See
-This document is in Markdown format: https://guides.github.com/features/mastering-markdown/
+This document is written in Markdown format: https://guides.github.com/features/mastering-markdown/